Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 on the next dispatch.
 Zero CPU-side reads of GPU data.

 The `GpuColumnSet` descriptor list drives this at registration time.
-Every `#[gpu]` field gets a `DirtyMask` slice in the per-cell state, a `SceneBuffer<T>` region in the store, and a slot in the descriptor table. `write_gpu::<RigidBody>()` dispatches each field to its column write and dirty mark.
-The boundary scan reads the same descriptor entries to know which buffers to scan.
+Every `#[gpu]` field's type gets a `SceneBuffer<T>` in the store, registered through `register_gpu_buffer::<T>()` and keyed by the type's dense `ComponentId`, plus a `DirtyMask` at the matching key in the per-cell state.
+The generated `write_gpu::<RigidBody>()` dispatches each field to its column write and its dirty mark.
+At the boundary, `sync_all` walks that same per-cell dirty-column table, and for each entry looks up the buffer by `ComponentId` and the CPU bytes by the same key - one keyed lookup, three structures that cannot drift because they share the identifier.
 Any `Pod` type can be a `#[gpu]` field.
 No code outside SceneDB needs to know about the sync path.

 GPU-native fields are immutable on the GPU between boundaries - the shader reads them, the CPU queues updates, and the boundary applies them.
 This means a `#[gpu]` field